UP929312/CommunityAPI/README.md

 - If it's a Wooden Sword with a "Wood Singularity" added to it, add the price of that item from the BIN.
 - If the item is armor and has a skin on it, add the price of that skin from BIN.
 - If it has an "Art Of War" book added to it, add the price of that book from the BIN to the value.
+- If it has any "Farming for Dummies" books, add them to the value.
 - For each enchantment, if it's from the enchantment table, use a base value, if not, if it's not on BIN, try doing 2 of the level below, or 4 of two levels below, etc. This excludes: Compact, Expertise and Cultivating.
 - If the item is a drill, add the cost of each upgrade from the BIN to the value.
 - If it has scrolls (e.g. on a Hyperion), add the price of all of them to the value.